 The Rise of Containerization and Docker

 Docker is currently the most popular container platform.
-Although the idea of isolating environments dates quite far back, and there has been other container software in the past, Docker appeared on the market at the right time, and was open source from the beginning, which likely led to its current market domination.
+Docker appeared on the market at the right time, and was open source from the beginning, which likely led to its current market domination.
+30% of enterprises currently use Docker in their AWS environment and that number continues to grow.

 The Need for Orchestration Systems

 While Docker provided an open standard for packaging and distributing containerized applications, there arose a new problem.
 How would all of these containers be coordinated and scheduled?
-How do all the different containers in your application communicate with each other?
-How can container instances be scaled?
+How do you seamlessly upgrade an application without any interruption of service?
+How do you monitor the health of an application, know when something goes wrong and seamlessly restart it?

 Solutions for orchestrating containers soon emerged.
 Kubernetes, Mesos, and Docker Swarm are some of the more popular options for providing an abstraction to make a cluster of machines behave like one big machine, which is vital in a large-scale environment.